 This equation is applied at the national level.
 Information on the production statistics can be obtained from the national annual quantity of municipal waste incinerated.

-The Tier 1 emission factors assume an averaged or typical technology and abatement implementation in the country.
-In cases where specific abatement options are to be taken into account, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.
+The Tier 1 emission factors assume a standard of technology and abatement that can be expected for a modern plant showing implementation of the EU waste incineration directive (see details under section 3.2.2).
+In cases where specific abatement options are to be taken into account, or where no abatement is in place, a Tier 1 method is not applicable and a Tier 2 or Tier 3 approach must be used.

 Default emission factors